fredmaiaarantes/simpletasks/README.md

 Built with my new preferred stack: CHARM (Chakra-UI, React, Meteor).

 ## What and why this stack?
 The main goal is to make development as quick and efficient as possible.
-To achieve this have selected these technologies:
+To achieve this, I have selected these technologies:

--   [Meteor ](https://meteor.com/)- Fullstack Framework focused on productivity that uses RPCs and Sockets for reactivity
+-   [Meteor ](https://meteor.com/)- A full-stack framework focused on productivity that uses RPCs and Sockets for reactivity.
--   [React ](https://reactjs.org/)- Minimal UI Library for building on the web
+-   [React ](https://reactjs.org/)- A minimal UI library for building on the web.
--   [Chakra UI ](https://chakra-ui.com/)- React library focused on simplicity and productivity
+-   [Chakra UI ](https://chakra-ui.com/)- A React library focused on simplicity and productivity.
--   [React Hook Form ](https://react-hook-form.com/)- Performant, flexible and extensible forms with easy-to-use validation
+-   [React Hook Form ](https://react-hook-form.com/)- Performant, flexible, and extensible forms with easy-to-use validation.
--   [MongoDB ](https://www.mongodb.com/)- NoSQL and really powerful for prototyping and creating ready-to-use apps out of the box
+-   [MongoDB ](https://www.mongodb.com/)- A NoSQL database that is really powerful for prototyping and creating ready-to-use apps out of the box.
--   [Meteor Cloud ](https://meteor.com/cloud)- Cloud provider that makes Deploying a Server with, Database included painless
+-   [Meteor Cloud ](https://meteor.com/cloud)-  A cloud provider that makes deploying a server with a database included painless.

 Demo: https://simpletasks.meteorapp.com/